critical-mass/infraTools/documentation/okta_cheat_sheet.md

 **OKTA CHEATSHEET**

-This is a collection of helpful Okta info for doing development work
+This is a collection of helpful Okta api endpoints, expressions and other info for doing administrative and development work
-<br><br/>

-**Index**

-<br><br/>
-Federated Authentication:
-With federated authentication, users log in one time to access multiple apps.
-For example, you log in to your Okta org and from there can access your company’s benefits app, Workday.
 <br><br/>

 **Okta expression language**